Kiffhost/exalted-scripture-understanding/Charms/Lunar/Dexterity/Mobility/Spirit-Hastening Hunt.md

 Prerequisite Charms:
   - "[[Instinct-Driven Beast Movement]]"
 ---
-Exulting in the thrill of pursuit, the Lunar draws on a sudden burst of Essence-born speed.
+Exulting in the thrill of pursuit, the Lunar draws on a sudden burst of [[Essence]]-born speed.
 When she succeeds on a rush or disengage, or on an interval of a test of speed, 10s on the roll grant her a mote each.
 This can’t exceed the motes she spent to enhance the roll.